superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ### The ragas score

 The `ragas score` reflects RAGAS' focus on evaluating RAG retrieval and generation.
-As we've just seen, the ragas score is the the harmonic mean of Faithfulness, Answer relevancy, Context recall, and Context precision - a single measure evaluating the most critical aspects of retrieval and generation in a RAG system.
+As we've just seen, the ragas score is the the mean of Faithfulness, Answer relevancy, Context recall, and Context precision - a single measure evaluating the most critical aspects of retrieval and generation in a RAG system.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png)